-Qualifying Patient means a Massachusetts resident 18 years of age or older who has been diagnosed by a Massachusetts licensed healthcare provider as having a debilitating medical condition, or a Massachusetts resident younger than 18 years old who has been diagnosed by two Massachusetts licensed certifying physicians, at least one of whom is a board-certified pediatrician or board-certified pediatric subspecialist, as having a debilitating medical condition that is also a life-limiting illness, subject to 935 CMR 501.010(J).
+Qualifying Patient means a Massachusetts resident 18 years of age or older who has been diagnosed by a Massachusetts licensed healthcare provider as having a debilitating medical condition, or a Massachusetts resident younger than 18 years old who has been diagnosed by two Massachusetts licensed certifying physicians, at least one of whom is a board-certified pediatrician or board-certified pediatric subspecialist, as having a debilitating medical condition that is also a life-limiting illness, subject to 935 CMR 501.010(10).

-Registered Marijuana Dispensary (RMD), or Medical Marijuana Treatment Center means an entity formerly and validly registered under 105 CMR 725 or currently and validly registered under 935 CMR 501.100, that acquires, cultivates, possesses, processes (including development of related products such as edible MIPs, tinctures, aerosols, oils, or ointments), transfers, transports, sells, distributes, dispenses, or administers marijuana, products containing marijuana, related supplies, or educational materials to registered qualifying patients or their personal caregivers.
-Unless otherwise specified, RMD refers to the site(s) of dispensing, cultivation, and preparation ofmarijuana.
+Registered Marijuana Dispensary (RMD), or Medical Marijuana Treatment Center means an entity formerly and validly registered under 105 CMR 725.000: Implementation of an Act for the Humanitarian Medical Use of Marijuana or currently and validly registered under 935 CMR 501.100, that acquires, cultivates, possesses, processes (including development of related products such as edible MIPs, tinctures, aerosols, oils, or ointments), transfers, transports, sells, distributes, dispenses, or administers marijuana, products containing marijuana, related supplies, or educational materials to registered qualifying patients or their personal caregivers.
+Unless otherwise specified, RMD refers to the site(s) of dispensing, cultivation, and preparation of marijuana.

-Registered Qualifying Patient means a qualifying patient who was formerly and validly issued a registration card by the Department or is currently and validly issued a registration card by the Commission.
+Registered Qualifying Patient means a qualifying patient who was formerly and validly issued an annual registration card by the Department or is currently and validly issued a temporary or an annual registration card by the Commission.

-Registrant means the holder of a registration card or a certificate of registration, or a certifying healthcare provider registered with the Department or Commission.
+Registrant means the holder of a registration card or a certificate of registration, or a certifying healthcare provider formerly and validly registered with the Department or currently or validly Commission.